 The average cost of a midrange good quality 12V/200A/H deep cycle battery is around R4,500.00 - R7,000.00 each.
 At R6,000.00 each we can expect to pay R144,000.00 for the batteries alone.
 If used as per the specifications above, this battery set can last between 12 and 20 years depending on the battery quality.

 20KW/H - 70% = 14KW/H (We need a 20KW/H Lithium Ion battery)

 The average cost of a medium to decent quality 20KW/h Lithium Ion battery is around R140,000.00.
-If used as per the specs above then this battery bank will last about 20 years.
+If used as per the specs above then this battery bank could last up to 20 years.
+If these batteries are badly maintained and drained to much each day, they may last as little as three years.
 Lithium would be the better choice as it lasts longer, can handle much higher discharge rates, is much more compact and weigh much less than ordinary flooded cell batteries.

 VII) Solar Panels: